Welcome to the Kappa Zoo

 The goal of this project is to unify and extend research on classification, in particular the statistics used to assess rater agreement or classification accuracy.
 For example a panel of wine judges independently rates a series of vintages.
 This type of data is widespread in consumer data (product ratings), medicine (diagnostics, trials), education (evaluation), social science (surveys), and machine learning context (text annotation).
 The commonality between these is a set of raters (evaluators, annotators) who independently assign categories to subjects, usually from a small number of choices.

 The most basic question about such data sets is “is it just random numbers?”
 This can be answered by comparing the variation of responses within each subject to the variation between subjects.
 There are multiple research methods that can be applied, such as ANOVA, Item Response Theory, and other continuous-scale approaches, but the focus here is methods that directly or indirectly use exact rater agreement as the basis for analysis.
-There are two distinct research traditions in rater agreement.
+There are at least two distinct research traditions in rater agreement.
 One is from social sciences and medicine that has proliferated a number of rater agreement statistics, each with different assumptions.
 These “kappas” prompted the title of the website, since there is by now a “zoo” of these statistics to choose from.
-On a parallel track more associated nowadays with Machine Learning, there has been development of model-based classification statistics (e.g. MACE) that embody a tree-like set of conditional probabilities used to generate (often) hierarchical parameters for the subjects being classified and the raters who assign the classes to the subjects.
+On a parallel track more associated nowadays with Machine Learning, there has been development of model-based classification statistics (e.g. MACE) that embody a tree-like set of conditional probabilities used to generate (often) individual parameters for the subjects being classified and the raters who assign the classes to the subjects.

 The body of work here includes statistical derivations, an R library for implementing them, and examples of use.
 It’s intended to be particularly useful for those who are still scratching their heads about which kappa statistic to use.
 The answer is: don’t.
 There’s a better way to approach the problem.